anatawa12/AvatarOptimizer/.docs/content/docs/reference/remove-mesh-by-box/index.md

 The list of boxes for removing polygons.

-You can add a box by changing size of the list with number on the left of `Boxes`.
+You can add a box by changing size of the list with number on the right of `Boxes`.

 You can change the center position, size, and rotation of each box with the inspector.
 (In local coordinate of Skinned Mesh Renderer)